 Service objects are overused.
 They have become the default solution for any new features in a Rails codebase.
-They're also hard to talk about as they mean different things for different people.
+They're also hard to talk about as they mean different things to different people.
 Here is how I define them:

 The intent of this article is to broaden our options as Rails developers and describe an alternative to using service objects with ActiveModel::Model on Plain Old Ruby Objects (POROs).
 This is a reliable but undervalued approach that should be part of every Rails developer's toolbox.
 This article outlines this method in further detail.

 The feature we're going to implement is a simple publish/unpublish action on a Post model.

 Post can be

 :published and can belong to a

 # app/models/post.rb class Post < ApplicationRecord belongs_to :publisher, optional: true delegate :name, to: :publisher, prefix: true, allow_nil: true # create_table "posts", force: :cascade do |t| # t.string "title" # t.text "body" # t.integer "publisher_id" # t.boolean "published" # end end

 # app/models/publisher.rb class Publisher < ApplicationRecord # create_table "publishers", force: :cascade do |t| # t.string "name" # end end